-I had wool left to make tassels from so I matched my quilting squares with the wool I had left.
+I had wool yarn left to make tassels from so I matched my quilting squares with the wool I had left.

 Fold it in half …

-Then you take your fabric and I double layered it before cutting.
+Take your fabric and I double layered it before cutting.

 Then I wrapped the fabric around the tassel and tied it with a string to keep it in place for sewing.

-For the top hanging loop I braided three string of wool …
+For the top hanging loop, I braided three string of wool …

 And then knotted the loop to the top of the tassel…